How To Backup Your WordPress Database

 With that in mind, this article is a guide on helping you backup WordPress database: one of two parts of a full site backup.

 TL;DR: There are so many things that can go wrong when managing a WordPress site that taking regular backups is the only way to go.
-Use BlogVault backup plugin that takes a backup automatically, as per a schedule that you customize, and with no effort from your end.
+BlogVault, the best-in-class WordPress backup plugin, takes backups automatically, as per a schedule that you customize, and with no effort from your end.

 What does it mean to backup WordPress database?
 Your database backup contains posts, pages, widgets, plugin settings, theme settings, and other user-generated content.
 This is all crucial information for your site to function.
 In this article, we’ll talk about the various ways to backup WP database.
 So, keep reading.

+Use a backup plugin like BlogVault to take a backup, and then extract the database if you require.
 This is the absolute easiest way to take a WordPress database backup.
-We recommend using a backup plugin like BlogVault because it’s less risky than a manual backup and easy to perform.
+It’s less risky than a manual backup and easy to perform.

-1. Initiate download of the backup: Once a backup is done, click Details in the Backup section of your site dashboard.
-Then click the download button.
+- Download of the backup: Once a backup is done, check the Details in the Backup section of your site dashboard.
+Here, you’ll find your latest backup, and the option to download it.

 Most hosts have a cPanel and a Backup Wizard feature that makes a WordPress database backup very easy.
 Here’s what you need to do: